hanfeyyaps/write-like-a-buero/README.md

 **Write Like a Bureaucrat App (IM2025)**

-This application helps users transform their natural language content into a formal, bureaucratic style, specifically adhering to the principles of the Australian Style Manual.
-It leverages a Retrieval Augmented Generation (RAG) architecture to ground the AI's responses in the official style guide, ensuring accurate and relevant transformations.
+The 'Write Like a Bureaucrat App' is designed in line with Innovation Month 2025 to transform text provided by users into a formal, bureaucratic style, specifically adhering to the Australian Government Style Manual.
+It leverages a Retrieval Augmented Generation (RAG) architecture, grounding its AI responses to the official style guide to ensure accurate and relevant transformations, enhancing contextual relevant to the style guide.
+Users can specify their target audience and desired output format (e.g., email, report), and the app provides clear explanations of all changes made.
+This bot perfectly embodies the "Build a Bureaucrat Bot" challenge by automating the often routine task of formal communication, promoting adherence to established guidelines, and streamlining the creation of precise and formatted documentation.

 **Features**